Famous Black Visual Artists Who Shaped Art History

 Where I Fit In

 I won’t pretend to share a wall with the legends above.
-But I am genuinely part of the same living tradition, and that means something to me every single time I pick up a pen.
+But I am genuinely part of the same living tradition, and that fact means something to me every single time I pick up a pen.

 A large part of the work I create is contemporary black art — hand-drawn pen and ink portraits of Black kings, queens, families, and African masks.
 No AI, no shortcuts, just ink and intention.
 I’m drawn to the same subjects that have animated Black art for generations: dignity, ancestry, cultural pride, and the beauty of faces that look like mine and like the people I love.